-Sixteen Megapixels can a good number combined with a great sensor.
+Sixteen Megapixels can be a good number combined with a great sensor.
 A combination like this will result in amazing images.
-You don’t need more unless you’re planning to make large prints, and to do lots of zooming and cropping to your pics.
+You don’t need more unless you’re planning to make large prints and do lots of zooming and cropping to your pics.

-Weather sealing generally implies he camera has its joints covered with plastic, and rubber is the material of its buttons.
-This improves the resistance of the camera to moist and dust.
+Weather sealing generally implies the camera has its joints covered with plastic, and rubber is the material of its buttons.
+This improves the resistance of the camera to moisture and dust.
 Even if they have weather sealing, you shouldn’t expose a camera to heavy rain.

 Rugged cameras are completely waterproof.
 No point-and-shoots have weather sealing whatsoever.
 As far as it goes to mirrorless and DSLR cameras, weather sealing is available from some mid-range to almost all high-end models.

 It’s always a good idea to take care of your investments.
 Particularly when they are pricey and you love what they do for you.
-Taking especial care of your camera will extend the durability.
+Taking special care of your camera will extend its durability.
 It will also improve your camera’s functionality.
 Thus, your camera will have a longer life.

-You want to protect your camera against dust, water, crush and extreme temperatures, be it hot or cold.
+You want to protect your camera against dust, water, crushing, and extreme temperatures, be it hot or cold.